-Cap-and-trade programs constitute a market-based solution to reducing greenhouse gas emissions.
-The European Emissions Trading System (ETS), currently the largest carbon market in the world, is the European Commission's flagship instrument to fight climate change.
-Understanding how firms respond to the introduction of cap-and-trade regulation and how this affects the product market is of great importance to assess the benefits and concerns associated with these programs.
+Cap-and-trade programs constitute a market-based solution to reducing greenhouse gas emissions.1 Understanding how firms respond to the introduction of cap-and-trade regulation and how this affects the product market is of great importance to assess the benefits and concerns associated with these programs.
 One of the main benefits of using cap-and-trade for emissions reductions, as opposed to command-and-control methods, is that they allow for an overall reduction in emissions at minimum cost.
-The fact that all agents face the same price on emissions, i.e., the price of permits in the emissions markets, assures that, absent other distortions, the lowest abatement cost allocation will be achieved.
+If all agents internalize the same price on emissions, i.e., the price of permits in the emissions markets, the lowest abatement cost allocation will be achieved.

-Cap-and-trade programs have often received major opposition.
-Among the most contentious elements of cap-and-trade programs is their effect on product market prices and in particular, on rising electricity bills as electricity markets are strongly affected by the emissions regulation.
-The potential loss of competitiveness, the associated job destruction, and the distributional impacts across industries and regions also rank high in the list of concerns.
+However, cap-and-trade programs have often received major opposition.
+Among the most contentious elements of cap-and-trade programs is their effect on product market prices.
+Their impact on electricity bills is particularly controversial, since electricity markets are strongly affected by the emissions regulation.
+The potential loss of competitiveness, the associated job destruction, and the distributional impacts across industries and regions also rank high in the list of concerns (Martin et al., 2012).
 The extent to which emissions costs can be passed-through to output prices ultimately determines the magnitude of such concerns.

-One of the issues that has confounded the debate on the effects of pollution permits on output prices has been the belief that in competitive markets full internalization of permit prices necessarily implies full pass-through.3 Therefore, evidence on partial pass-through has at times been interpreted as either evidence of firms not fully internalizing the cost of permits or evidence of firms exercising market power, both of which would jeopardize efficiency.
-Even though this statement is true in some theoretical models, it does not hold as a general statement.
-Partial pass-through could be explained by either partial cost internalization, market power and demand response, or any combination between them.
+One of the issues that has confounded the policy debate on the effects of pollution permits on output prices in the context of electricity markets has been the belief that in competitive markets full internalization of permit prices necessarily implies full pass-through (Ellerman et al., 2010).2 Therefore, evidence on partial pass-through has at times been interpreted as either evidence of firms not fully internalizing the cost of permits or evidence of firms exercising market power, both of which would jeopardize efficiency.
+Even though this statement is true in some theoretical models, it does not hold in general.
+Partial pass-through could be explained by either partial cost internalization, market power, demand elasticity, or any combination between them.

-In this context, the goal of this paper is twofold: first, to quantify the pass-through rate of emissions costs to electricity prices; and second, to disentangle the determinants of the pass-through rate using micro-level data.
-In particular, we investigate the response of Spanish electricity firms to the introduction of emissions regulation, taking advantage of the cost shocks induced by changes in emissions permits.
+The goal of this paper is twofold: first, to quantify the pass-through rate of emissions costs to electricity prices; and second, to disentangle the determinants of the pass-through rate using microlevel data.
+To do so, we investigate the response of Spanish electricity firms to the introduction of emissions regulation, taking advantage of the cost shocks induced by changes in emission permits.